 1 ECTS = a workload of approximately 30 student work hours.

-- A bachelor’s degree or equivalent diploma from a university or university of applied sciences
+- a bachelor’s degree or equivalent diploma in tourism or other related subject from a university or university of applied sciences

 - Master Fachhochschule FH